 The Global Fund Strategy is a multiyear road map for our partnership’s future, setting out priorities for how we can accelerate progress against HIV, tuberculosis and malaria and improve global health.
 Now over halfway through the Strategy 2017-2022, we have started the process to develop our next strategy, which will begin in 2023.

 The COVID-19 pandemic is radically altering global health, politics and economics.
 The impact on people living with and affected by HIV, TB and malaria and on programs to fight the three diseases will likely be tremendous.
 The COVID-19 pandemic could derail 20 years of progress against HIV, TB and malaria.

-We are convening representatives from across the Global Fund partnership at the 6th Partnership Forums to review input, evidence and guidance received on strategy development to date to help identify areas of future focus for the next Global Fund Strategy.
+We are convening representatives from across the Global Fund partnership at the 6th Partnership Forums to review input, evidence and guidance received on strategy development to help identify areas of future focus for the next Global Fund Strategy.
 Forums will convene virtually from 02 February to 15 March.

-The strategy framework is due to be approved by the Board mid-2021 and the final strategy narrative document at the end of 2021.
+The strategy framework is due to be approved by the Board mid-2021, and the final strategy narrative document at the end of 2021.

 The Open Consultation serves as a critical input into the Strategy development process.
 From May 2020 until the end of 2020, stakeholders were encouraged to contribute to the Open Consultation, either through an online form or by email.

 Stakeholders were invited to identify the most pressing challenges and opportunities in the fight against the three diseases, in building resilient and sustainable systems for health (RSSH), promoting and protecting human rights and gender and mobilizing resources.
 Stakeholders were also invited to reflect on how these aims are affected by the COVID-19 pandemic and broader changes in the health and development landscape.